frederic-perez/AmE-dictionary/data/dictionary.md

 __pedagogue__ _n_ :mega:
 __pedal boat__ _n_
 __pedal pushers__ _n pl_
-__pedantic__ _adj_ :two: Characterized by a narrow, often ostentatious concern for book learning and formal rules. _Syn_ donnish, academic _Pedantic and hypercritical, meddlesome and fault-finding, he was a terror to the clerks under him._
+__pedantic__ _adj_ :three: /pəˈdæn tɪk/ /pih-DAN-tik/ Characterized by a narrow, often ostentatious concern for book learning and formal rules. _Syn_ donnish, academic _Pedantic and hypercritical, meddlesome and fault-finding, he was a terror to the clerks under him._
 __peddle__ _v_ :four: (peddling) __2__ _informal_ To seek to disseminate; give out: _peddling lies._
 __pedestal__ _n_
 __pedestrian__ _adj_ :dart::six: (pedestrians) Lacking in vitality, imagination, or distinction. _Syn_ prosaic _His style is so pedestrian that the book is really boring._